 CFDG is working directly with the GGNRA, our Congressional delegation, and other stakeholders to advocate off-leash dog walking and other recreation issues within the GGNRA.
 It is our ultimate goal to restore permanent off-leash dog walking and preserve recreation within the GGNRA.
 As an organized non-profit group, we have a substantial membership base and voice in the San Francisco Bay Area.

-Below is the link to comment on the GGNRA’s Proposed Rule for Dog Management.Be sure to include the RIN-1024-AE16 number on your letter and envelope.
+Below is the link to comment on-line the GGNRA’s Proposed Rule for Dog Management.Be sure to include the RIN-1024-AE16 number on your letter and envelope.
 The end of the public comment period is May 25th!

 We wanted to let you know that the Mighty Mutt March today was a huge success…we estimated that around 1000-1500 folks marched, listened to speakers like SF Supervisor Scott Wiener and SF SPCA Co-President Jennifer Scarlett, enjoyed the yummy food from the two food trucks, danced to the fun live music and all of the doggies enjoyed it too!
 It was a peaceful and fun event.